systemswatch/process-watch/README.md

 ### Create General Process Profiler

-The General Process Profiler, will monitor the process you dictate and write a log entry in the logs directory under the naming convention `your-file-name-general-profile.log` at the interval you specify and show you the CPU, and Memory utilization.
+The General Process Profiler, will monitor the process you dictate at the interval you specify and write a process specific CPU and memory utilization log entry in the logs directory under the naming convention `your-file-name-general-profile.log`.

-You can create a General Process Profiler via the Process Profile Configuration Menu by choosing the option "Create General Process Profiler".
+You can create a General Process Profiler via the Process Profile Configuration menu by choosing the option "Create General Process Profiler".

 See the following example below for configuration options: